hongminhcbg/gcp-ace/examptopics.md

     Functions.
 As you modernize the application, you make a change to the API of the service that is backward-incompatible.
 You need to support both existing callers who use the original API and new callers who use the new API.
 What should you do?
     ---
     Leave the original Cloud Function as-is and deploy a second Cloud Function with the new API.
 Use Cloud Endpoints to provide an API gateway that exposes a versioned API

+# 108

+    You are developing an application that will allow users to read and post comments on news articles.
+You want to configure your application to store and display user-submitted comments using Firestore.
+How should you design the schema to support an unknown number of comments and articles?
+    ---
+    Store each comment in a subcollection of the article.